jackgill/dawg/docs/02-usage.md

 A configuration file contains a simple json object that lists each option with it's value.
 It uses generic json values so options that require a value are configured as strings and options that can be switched convert to booleans.
-Short options are not supported, each option must be the full name.
+Short options are not supported, each option must be listed with their full name.

 A customized configuration file for _dawg_ might look like this: